crush3dices/blog/_posts/2021-06-02-Windows-Manual-Mapper-Part-1.md

     } u1;
 } IMAGE_THUNK_DATA32;
 {% endhighlight %}
 The array is terminated with a structure containing only NULL.
 It is often called the Import Address Table (IAT).
 Before the IAT is processed by the loader this array contains an ordinal or a RVA to an **IMAGE_IMPORT_BY_NAME** struct for each imported function.
-An ordinal number simply is an index into the **Export directory table** of the dll.
-Lets look at the mentioned struct:
+We can determine which is the case by examining the highest bit of this struct (i.e. AddressOfData & 0x80000000).
+If it is set we have an ordinal number which is simply an index into the **Export directory table** of the dll.
+Otherwise it points to **IMAGE_IMPORT_BY_NAME**:

 Again I could only find a definition in winnt.h:
 {% highlight Java %}